Jump to a Section:

 Check out my full post about kitchen scales here.

 Pour Over Coffee Kit – An acrylic dripper works better than glass, ceramic or metal for keeping the brew hot.
+See our guides for pour over and the switch brewer.

 - Hairo V60 Pour Over Coffee Dripper Size 02 – Ideal for brews up to about 600 ml – Size 02 Paper Filters